QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: User Evaluations

-\textbf{Evaluation Metrics.} Our user study evaluated our algorithm in three ways.
-First, we adapted scales validated in previous work \cite{bajcsy2017phri} to assess the effectiveness of our algorithms.
-These scales measure four self-reported constructs that reflect how well a system learns from user feedback: (1) \textit{understandability}, (2) \textit{ease of use}, (3) \textit{predictability}, and (4) \textit{collaborativity}.
-Each of these four constructs are measured as the average of two Likert items that were scored on a 7-point scale.
+\textbf{Evaluation Metrics.} Our non-expert user study evaluated our algorithm in three ways.
+First, we adapted scales validated in previous work \cite{bajcsy2017phri} to assess four self-reported constructs that reflect how well a system learns from user feedback on a 7-point scale: (1) \textit{understandability}, (2) \textit{ease of use}, (3) \textit{predictability}, and (4) \textit{collaborativity}.
 Second, participants additionally ranked each algorithm relative to the other algorithms according to their overall preference.
 Finally, we measured performance of the vehicle behavior learned from the participant using the NMSE as in our simulated experiments.

-To mitigate ordering effects and the impact of environmental factors, environments and algorithms were randomly paired, and their orders were randomized and counterbalanced.

 \textbf{Hypotheses.} Based on the prior literature that highlights the importance of learning from multimodal signals \cite{jenamani2025feast,nanavati2025lessons,fitzgerald2022inquire,hagenow2025realm,tanjim2025help, jensen2024automated} and our simulated results, we developed the following hypotheses about our measures: